bdattoma/exec_robotframework_demo/docs/Scenarios.md

 **Set Variables**

-*if we set the same variable using different methods, this is the precedence order: "-v command" > variable file > variable section of robot set a variable while running the robot command:  robot -v USER_ROLE:Salesman tests/01__First_Suite/Hi.robot use yaml file containing variables: robot --variablefile my_variables.yaml tests/01__First_Suite/Hi.robot*
+*if we set the same variable using different methods, this is the precedence order: "-v command" > variable file > variable section of robot*

+11. set a variable while running the robot command:  robot -v USER_ROLE:Salesman tests/01__First_Suite/Hi.robot use yaml file containing variables: robot --variablefile my_variables.yaml tests/01__First_Suite/Hi.robot*

 **Set arguments file**<br>
-13. use argument file for setting the options: robot -A my_arguments.txt
+12. use argument file for setting the options: robot -A my_arguments.txt

 **Set dry-run mode**

-14. execute dryrun mode to execute a first round of code validation : robot --dryrun tests/ [change code live to make dryrun failing]
+3execute dryrun mode to execute a first round of code validation : robot --dryrun tests/ [change code live to make dryrun failing]
 Failing:
 Using keywords that are not found.
 Using keywords with wrong number of arguments.